tmtsoftware/csw-prototype/apps/asConsole/README.md

 Once this command completes, you can start monitoring changes in an alarm's severity with this command:

-    asconsole --subsystem TCS --component tcsPk --name cpuExceededAlarm --monitor --log DEBUG
+    asconsole --subsystem TCS --component tcsPk --name cpuExceededAlarm --monitor-alarms "echo ALARM: " --monitor-health "echo HEALTH: "

-In this example we are monitoring changes in an alarm in the `TCS` subsystem, component `tcsPk`, with the name `cpuExceededAlarm`.
+In this example we are monitoring changes in alarms in the `TCS` subsystem, component `tcsPk`, with the name `cpuExceededAlarm`.
+If you leave off the --name option, all alarms in the component are monitored.
+If the --component option is missing, all alarms in the subsystem are monitored.
+If --subsystem is missing, all alarms in all subsystems are monitored.
 This command does not exit.
-It continues to run and prints out any changes in the alarm's severity.
+It continues to run and executes the given shell command whenever there are changes in the alarm's severity or the health value.

+In the above example, the "echo" shell command was passed to print out the alarm's severity or the health value.
+You can pass any shell command here.
+The --monitor-alarms option takes four arguments: *subsystem component name severity*.
+The --monitor-health option is a script that takes just one option: the health value: _Good, Ill or Bad_.

 To change the severity of the alarm to Critical, use this command: